drsjb80/JDNSS/README.md

 [![Build Status](https://travis-ci.org/drsjb80/JDNSS.svg?branch=dev)](https://travis-ci.org/drsjb80/JDNSS)

+![Now with DNSSEC!][JDNSS/NowwithDNSSEC.png]

 # JDNSS
-An authoritative-only leaf DNS server in Java
+An authoritative-only, DNSSEC capable, leaf DNS server in Java

 JDNSS is a small DNS server written in Java.
 It was written to be both more portable and more secure due to its implementation in Java.
 It is